x1unix/domos-pmea/README.md

 In case of any unexpected exception from AI side (Ollama server died, etc):

 * Tenant gets a templated mail that system isn't able to handle his request.
-* Tenant's mail is forwarded to property manager (if possible).

 ## Implementation Trade-offs